MarcoYou/MarcoYou.github.io/about.md

 - Statistics;
 - Finance;
 - Data Science;
-- Machine Learning & Deep Learning.
+- Machine Learning & Deep Learning (언젠가 올려놔 봤으면 ㅠㅠ)

 I hope to post more things other than the sciences above in the future.

 ## Others

-If you find any errors or lack of specification of any concept, please do let me know at gunhoqw20@gmail.com
+If you find any errors or lack of specification of any concept, please do let me know at gunhoqw20@gmail.com or in the comment.